Article

 Corporate credit cards today

-Corporate credit cards have existed for decades and mostly remain the same in both form and function.
-There are many card types that can be issued depending on an employee’s role and spending requirements.
-The three most common are corporate, purchasing and one cards.
+Corporate credit cards have existed for decades and have mostly stayed the same in both form and function.
+Organizations can issue several types of cards depending on an employee’s role and spending requirements.
+The three most common are corporate cards, purchasing cards (commonly known as p-cards) and one cards.
+Organizations often evaluate p‑card vs. corporate card programs to determine the right mix of control, flexibility and purchasing oversight.
+This comparison helps clarify when a purchasing card is more appropriate than a traditional corporate card for everyday operational spend.

 • Corporate cards are used to pay for travel and expense costs incurred on behalf of the organization.
 Liability for payments can be solely on the organization or shared between the organization and individual employees.
 These cards can be used anywhere.

-• Purchasing cards (commonly known as p-cards) are used for B2B goods and services.
+• Purchasing cards are used for B2B goods and services.
 Some can be set up with a predefined group of vendors or vendor types, such as preferred suppliers or office supply stores.
 These cards are the most restrictive in where and how they can be used and are typically for business versus individual purchases.

 • One cards are effectively a hybrid of purchasing and corporate cards.
 The organization can implement additional features, like spending and vendor restrictions, and tailor the card to the organization’s needs.

 In addition, there are virtual credit cards.
-Think of a virtual credit card as a digital extension of a corporate, purchasing or one card program.
-Like a plastic card, a virtual credit card has a unique card number and CVV code that is linked to an existing card program.
+A corporate virtual credit card lets organizations make secure, controlled payments without needing a physical card.
+Like a plastic card, a virtual credit card has a unique card number and security code that is linked to an existing card program.
 Unlike a plastic card, it can be for single use (for a specific transaction) or limited use (within a predefined timeframe).
 Virtual credit cards can be issued at any time, to anyone and used immediately.

 The growth of virtual credit cards

 The corporate payment industry has witnessed an increase in virtual credit card use in recent years – and this growth is expected to continue.
+As adoption expands, virtual card transactions are becoming a more common and secure way for organizations to manage B2B spend.
 This is due, in part, to the following.

 First, organizations now place greater value on the benefits of virtual cards.
 They’re a highly secure, efficient payment form that provides strong oversight and control.
 Virtual cards also have more functions than plastic cards, with new applications emerging regularly.